garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

       - | Hibernate JPA reference implementation calls the Hibernate core APIs.
         | The parameters specified by implementation class of Repository and the parameters generated by Hibernate JPA reference implementation are passed.
     * - | (5)
-      - | Hibernate Core API generates SQL and bind values from the specified parameter and passes to JDBC driver.
+      - | Hibernate Core API generates SQL and bind values from the specified parameters and passes to JDBC driver.
         | (API of java.sql.PreparedStatement is used for binding the actual values.)
     * - | (6)
-      - | JDBC driver executes SQL by sending the passed SQL and bind values to database.
+      - | JDBC driver executes SQL.

 | When creating the repository using Spring Data JPA, APIs of JPA need not be called directly; however, it is better to know which JPA method is being called by
 | methods of Repository interface of Spring Data JPA.